dirkscholte/dirkscholte.github.io/index.md

 # Astrophysicist | Galaxy formation

-I work as a postdoc at the Institute for Astronomy at the University of Edinburgh.
-I am interested in understanding the formation and evolution of galaxies throughout cosmic time.
-My research focuses on the relation between star formation, chemical enrichment of galaxies and the baryon cycle over cosmic time.
-Much of my work relies on spectroscopic observations of galaxies, for example from the James Webb Space Telescope and the Dark Energy Spectroscopic Instrument.
+I am a researcher at the Institute for Astronomy at the Royal Observatory Edinburgh, where I focus on understanding the formation and evolution of galaxies across cosmic time.
+My work explores how star formation, chemical enrichment, and the baryon cycle interact and evolve throughout the history of the Universe.
+I primarily use spectroscopic observations, including from the James Webb Space Telescope and the Dark Energy Spectroscopic Instrument, to probe these processes.

-Some of my main research interests are:
+**My research interests include:**
-- The accretion, bulk content and removal of gas from galaxies.
+- The accretion, retention, and removal of gas from galaxies.
-- Understanding how complex networks of connected galaxy processes result in tight relations between observable quantities (e.g. the mass-metallicity relation).
+- Understanding how interconnected galaxy processes lead to tight correlations between observable properties (e.g., the mass-metallicity relation).
-- The relation between galaxies and their dark matter haloes.
+- The relationship between galaxies and their dark matter haloes.
-- Chemical enrichment of galaxies in both the early and local Universe.
+- The chemical enrichment of galaxies in both the early and local Universe.

-I completed my PhD in Astrophysics at University College London.
-Previously, I also worked at the Jodrell Bank Observatory as part of their Science Engagement team in the Discovery Centre.
-I studied for my MSc at The University of Manchester and did my bachelors degree at Universiteit Utrecht in the Netherlands.
-Originally, I am from a small town in Noord-Brabant in the Netherlands.
+I completed my PhD in Astrophysics at University College London and have a strong background in science engagement, having previously worked with the Jodrell Bank Observatory's Science Engagement team in the Discovery Centre.
+My MSc is from The University of Manchester, and I earned my bachelor's degree at Universiteit Utrecht in the Netherlands.
+I am originally from a small town in Noord-Brabant, the Netherlands.

 ## Recent updates
   <script type="module" src="https://cdn.jsdelivr.net/npm/bsky-embed/dist/bsky-embed.es.js" async></script>